onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 # truth
 ██████████████████████████████████████████████████████████████████

-The biggest truth is that truth is of infinite value - and everyone is claiming to be on its side
+“All you have to do is write one true sentence.
+Write the truest sentence that you know.” – Ernest Hemingway The biggest truth is that truth is of infinite value - and everyone is claiming to be on its side

 where does truth come from? where does the epistemic authority come from?